explodingcamera/am-demo-dashboard/README.md

 ## Notes

-I've decided to stick to a single sans-serif and serif font each, Montserrat and Roboto serve the same purpose and just make the page look inconsistent and degrade performance.
-Other than that, the figma file was unpolished/inconsistent, which is a bit weird with the pixel-prefect requirement, so I've changed some values around (I used css variables and e.g use the same padding on both the left and right side to make things consistent).
+- I've decided to stick to a single sans-serif and serif font each, Montserrat and Roboto serve the same purpose and just make the page look inconsistent and degrade performance.
+- The figma file was a bit unpolished/inconsistent, which is a bit weird with the pixel-prefect requirement, so I've changed some values around for concistency (and to use rem-based values).
 Because of this and to save time I've not made a huge effort to make the site responsive.
+- The purpose of the navigation buttons was unclear so I just made them show the next/prev month
-For tests theres a basic setup but likewise not going into too much depth here because it's a pretty simple site without a lot of complexity.
+- For tests, there's an extremly basic setup but not going into too much depth here due to time constraints.
+The dashboard is pretty modular so it would be trival to write some meaningful tests (More tests and code comments would obv. be part of a production product but not for a one-off thing).